omar-polo/blog/resources/posts/sndio-over-network.md

 computer in a place where I cannot comfortably attach a jack to it.
 (I realized this only after the rearrangement, shame on me!)

-While any sane person would just have bought a longer jack cable (that I should have somewhere anyway) I decided that was the right time to test the network capabilities of `sndio`, the audio server of my OS of choice.
+While any sane person would have just bought a longer cable (that I should have somewhere anyway) I decided that was the right time to test the network capabilities of `sndio`, the audio server of my OS of choice.